ietf-wg-aipref/drafts/draft-ietf-aipref-vocab.md

   between the data and human-defined objectives.

 Search Application:
-: A search application is a system designed to help users locate items on the internet or in a specific data store.
+: A search application is a system that enables users locate items on the internet or in a specific data store.